 But, despite Brampton being a thriving destination in Peel region, it has been historically underserved in terms of healthcare infrastructure.
 The COVID-19 pandemic further highlighted the urgent need for healthcare investment in the region.
 TMU’s new medical school aims to address these healthcare gaps by training future doctors with a focus on equity, diversity, and inclusion, while also providing primary care services to the community.

-The TMU medical school will be located at the former Bramalea Civic Centre, which is being transformed into a state-of-the-art facility.
-The campus will include classrooms, labs, a library, and student amenities, all designed to foster collaborative and active learning.
-The building will also feature a community health clinic, offering much-needed healthcare services to Brampton residents while creating a community-based learning environment for students.
-This project not only supports healthcare improvements but is also expected to generate thousands of jobs and contribute significantly to Brampton’s economy!
+The TMU medical school is located at the former Bramalea Civic Centre, which has been transformed into a state-of-the-art facility.
+The campus includes classrooms, labs, a library, and student amenities, all designed to foster collaborative and active learning.
+The building also features a community health clinic, offering much-needed healthcare services to Brampton residents while creating a community-based learning environment for students.

 For more information about TMU’s new MD program, you can contact the School of Medicine directly: